stevekerrick/GraphqlToTsql/docs/documentation.md

 ### SqlDefinition (Optional)

-You'll probably use `SqlDefinition` only a handful of times.
-It's used to map an entity to a SQL SELECT statement rather than to a table.

 Most of the time you'll map an entity to a database table.
 But sometimes you want more flexibility. `GraphqlToTsql` will let you map an entity to a `SQL SELECT` statement.